SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica/README.md

   *C:\Users\Axel\git\edu.gatech.mbse.mdsysmlmodelica-feb19-2016*, then edit the md.plugins.dir Java system property to refer to
  *C:\\Users\\Axel\\git\\edu.gatech.mbse.mdsysmlmodelica-feb19-2016*.
 Make sure to carefully replace the default path location with your location while considering these rules:
 	1. Make sure to include a double backslash for every slash in the path location (Example: "gitrepos\myrepo" -> "gitrepos\\\\myrepo")
-	2. Make sure to include a semicolon (;) to separate your path entry from others and to include the following character sequence to end the path entry:
+	2. Make sure to include a semicolon (;) to separate your path entry from others and to include the following character sequence at the end of the md.plugins.dir Java system property value:
   ```text
 &quot;"/>
 ```